 Identify a song

 With Shazam integration, you can ask Siri to identify the song playing nearby.
-If you’re a Shazam user, than you know it’s convenient to open the app on your Watch to do this, but with Siri, you can cut out that step.
+If you’re a Shazam user, then you know it’s convenient to open the app on your Watch to do this, but with Siri, you can cut out that step.

-Just ask Siri “What song is this?” or “What song is playing?” and you’ll see your results.
-You can then tap Add to Library and you’ll have the song at your fingertips.
+Just ask Siri, “What song is this?” or “What song is playing?” and you’ll see your results.
+You can then tap Add to Library, and you’ll have the song at your fingertips.

 Find apps on the App Store